Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-Establish the policy for safeguarding District information and systems for all employees, contractors, and other users while on travel outside of the continental United States, Alaska, and Hawaii.
+Ensure the safeguard of District information and systems for all District workforce members (including contractors, vendors, consultants, temporary staff, interns, and volunteers) while on travel outside of the United States and its territories.

 2. Authority